 SOA allows flexibility to accomplish both repeatability and reusability.
-In facilitating reusability, a service can be updated without disrupting the user experience of the service.
-So, Google can improve their ranking algorithm without notifying the user about the details of the update.
+In facilitating reusability, a service can be updated without disrupting the user-customer experience of the service.
+So, Google can improve their ranking algorithm without notifying the user-customer about the details of the update.
+However, it may also be vital for the consumer to be able to recreate past results or to generate

-However, it may also be vital for the consumer to be able to recreate past results or to generate consistent results in the future, and information such as what conditions, which services, and which versions of those services were used is indispensible in retracing one's path.
-The interaction log is a critical part of the resulting real world effects because it defines how the effects were generated and possibly the meaning of observed effects.
-This increases in importance as dynamic composability becomes more feasible.
-In essence, a result has limited value if one does not know how it was generated.
+1729 rowever, it may also be wanted the consumer to be able to recreate past results or to generate1729 consistent results in the future, and information such as what conditions, which services, and which

-The interaction log SHOULD be a detailed trace for a specific interaction, and its reuse is limited to duplicating that interaction.
-An execution context can act as a template for identical or similar interactions.
-Any given execution context MAY define the conditions of future interactions.
+- versions of those services were used is indispensible in retracing one's path.
+The interaction log is a critical part of the resulting real world effects because it defines how the effects were generated and - critical part of the resulting real world effects because it defines how the effects were generated and possibly the meaning of observed effects.
+This increases in importance as dynamic composability - becomes more feasible.
+In essence, a result has limited value if one does not know how it was generated. - becomes more reasone.
+In essence, a result has innited value in one does not know now it was generate - 1734 The interaction log SHOULD be a detailed trace for a specific interaction, and its reuse is limited to - duplicating that interaction.
+An execution context can act as a template for identical or similar interactions.Any given execution context MAY define the conditions of future interactions. - 1737 Such uses of execution context imply (1) a standardized format for capturing execution context and (2) a 1738 subclass of general description could be defined to support visibility of saved execution contexts.
+The - 1739 specifics of the relevant formats and descriptions are beyond the scope of this document. - 1740 A service description is unlikely to track interaction descriptions or the constituent execution contexts or

-Such uses of execution context imply (1) a standardized format for capturing execution context and (2) a subclass of general description could be defined to support visibility of saved execution contexts.
-The specifics of the relevant formats and descriptions are beyond the scope of this document.
+1741 interaction logs that include mention of the service.
+However, as appropriate, linking to specific instances

-A service description is unlikely to track interaction descriptions or the constituent execution contexts or interaction logs that include mention of the service.
-However, as appropriate, linking to specific instances of either of these could be done through associated annotations.
+1742 of either of these could be done through associated annotations.

-4.1.3 Relationship to Other Description Models
+1743 4.1.3 Relationship to Other Description Models